RogerCL24/ChatBot/CHATBOT/README.md

 ### Virtual environment
 In this case we selected venv of python to create the virtual environment, you can use anaconda in your cmd as well, but the following commands will differ.

-- Create the workpace and the directory which you are going to create the virtual environment, then use this prompt in VScode cmd to create the venv:
+- Create the workspace and the directory which you are going to create the virtual environment, then use this prompt in VScode cmd to create the venv:

 ```bash
 python3 -m venv virtual_env_name